bradleysigma/tirules/questions.md

 - "End that player's turn" abilities?
 - In general, is it the player's turn?

+### Refit Troops
+- You've previously stated that _Refit Troops_ may be played by a player with no mechs in their reinforcements.
+Do they still remove at least one infantry if they choose not to place any mechs?

 ### Reparations
 - If a player has only readied planets, and their opponent has only exhausted planets, can they play _Reparations_ for no effect (other than discarding _Reparations_)?

 ### Rescue
 - If the ship is in a gravity rift, does it roll for it?
+- Can the incoming ship move any distance, or is it limited by its move value?

 ### Salvage
 - If the defender plays _Salvage_, can the attacker perform a transaction?
 What if they're trying to by a _Sabotage_?
 If so, what if that _Sabotage_ gets cancelled by a Watcher?